DeepLabCut/DeepLabCut/docs/convert_maDLC.md

 - mouse1
 ```

-- `"uniquebodyparts: []` can stay blank.
-This is used in "true" multi-animal scenarios where you might have other unique objects (i.e. 2 individual black mice plus the corners of the box)
+- `"uniquebodyparts: []` can stay blank, unless you have other things labeled you want to estimate (consdier these as similar to bodyparts in pre2.2); i.e. corners of a box, etc. All unique bodyparts cannot be connected to the multianimal bodyparts in the skeleton you will eventually make.

 - Please move your "bodyparts:" to "multianimalbodyparts:" (bodypart names must stay the same!)
+These are the parts that will always be interconnected fully!
 ```python
 multianimalbodyparts:
 - snout